-To identify the MHWs, we used the Optimum Interpolated Sea Surface Temperature (OISST) dataset at a resolution of 0.25° x 0.25° (Reynolds et al., 2007).
-In order to study the impact of MHWs on atmospheric conditions, we used the NOAA Interpolated Outgoing Longwave Radiation (OLR) measured from Advanced Very High-Resolution Radiometer (AVHRR) onboard NOAA polar-orbiting spacecraft (Liebmann and Smith, 1996), at a 2.5° x 2.5° resolution.
+To identify the MHWs, we used the daily Optimum Interpolated Sea Surface Temperature (OISST) dataset at a resolution of 0.25° x 0.25°, for the period 1982-2018 (Reynolds et al., 2007).

+In order to study the impact of MHWs on atmospheric conditions, we used the daily NOAA Interpolated Outgoing Longwave Radiation (OLR) measured from Advanced Very High-Resolution Radiometer (AVHRR) onboard NOAA polar-orbiting spacecraft (Liebmann and Smith, 1996), at a 2.5° x 2.5° resolution, for the period 1982-2018.
 The daily wind, latent heat flux, sensible heat flux, upward longwave radiation, downward solar radiation, surface net longwave radiation, and surface net solar radiation are obtained from the National Center for Environmental Prediction/National Centers for Atmospheric Research (NCEP/NCAR) reanalysis data at a resolution of 2.5° x 2.5° (Kalnay et al., 1996).
-For the analysis of the rainfall variability over the India, we used IMD daily rainfall at a resolution of 0.25° x 0.25° (Pai et al., 2014).
+For the analysis of the rainfall variability over India, we used the Indian Meteorological Department (IMD) daily rainfall at a resolution of 0.25° x 0.25° (Pai et al., 2014).
 All the analyses are compared with European Centre for Medium-Range Weather Forecasts (ECMWF) ERA5 reanalysis product (Hersbach and Dee, 2016).
 In the main text, we use NCEP/NCAR products, and in the supplementary information, we compare our results with ERA5 reanalysis products.

-To investigate the ocean conditions during the MHWs, we obtained the ocean current data at $1/3^{\circ}$ grid with a five-day temporal resolution from the Ocean Surface Current Analysis Real-time (OSCAR) (Dohan and Maximenko, 2010).
-The monthly potential temperature and salinity are obtained from ORAS4 at a horizontal resolution of $1^{\circ} \times 1^{\circ}$ (Balmaseda et al., 2013).
+To investigate the ocean conditions during the MHWs, we obtained the ocean current data at 1/3° grid with a five-day temporal resolution from the Ocean Surface Current Analysis Real-time (OSCAR) (Dohan and Maximenko, 2010).
+The monthly potential temperature and salinity are obtained from ORAS4 at a horizontal resolution of 1°×1° (Balmaseda et al., 2013).
 Apart from this, daily water temperature and salinity are obtained from the Hybrid Coordinate Ocean Model (HYCOM) reanalysis.
-We supplemented the heat budget analysis using the HYCOM reanalysis (Metzger et al., 2014) at a resolution of $1/12^{\circ}$ for 1994-2015.
+We supplemented the heat budget analysis using the HYCOM reanalysis (Metzger et al., 2014) at a resolution of 1/12° for 1994-2015.